-Nordlit has developed publication ethics policies for each of the Core Practices described by COPE (Committee on Publication Ethics).
+NAMMCO Scientific Publications has developed publication ethics policies for each of the Core Practices described by COPE (Committee on Publication Ethics).
 In drawing up these policies, we have followed COPE’s guidelines for editors and publishers.
-Where suspected cases of malpractice are identified, we follow the flowcharts developed by COPE.
+When identifying suspected cases of malpractice, we follow the flowcharts developed by COPE.

 Authorship and contributorship

-Nordlit uses the definition of authorship set out by the International Committee of Medical Journal Editors (ICMJE), which is widely used in academic publishing, also in the humanities.
+NAMMCO Scientific Publications uses the definition of authorship set out by the International Committee of Medical Journal Editors (ICMJE).
 An author (or co-author) of a manuscript should meet all four of the following criteria:

 - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND